-The biggest difference between the two lies in ingredients: marshmallows consist in large part of sugar mixed with water and gelatin (in my experience in USA most of them also have added colors and flavors) while the main ingredient in pastila is apple puree to which egg whites and some sugar is added.
+The biggest difference between the two lies in ingredients: marshmallows consist in large part of sugar mixed with water and gelatin (in my experience in USA most of them also have added colors and flavors), while the main ingredient in pastila is apple puree to which egg whites and some sugar is added.
 So pastila has a very distinct fruity flavor, plus it is a healthier and more natural option.

 Then of course, not any kind of pastila can pass my mother’s high standards.
 There’s one brand in particular that made the cut and found its way across the Atlantic and straight to my table – Belevsky pastila.
 Belev is a small town in Tula region of Russia where pastila has been produced since 1888.
-I even have a fairy-tale-like-story to tell you.
+I even have a fairy-tale story to tell you.

-The only 3 ingredients in classic version are apple puree, egg whites and sugar.
-No colors or artificial flavors are ever added.
+The only 3 ingredients in classic version are apple puree, egg whites, and sugar.
+Only one kind of apples, Antonovka, is used in production.
+No colors or artificial flavors are added.
 Since apples are naturally full of pectin no other gelling ingredients are required.
 Nowadays, berries puree is also added to the mixture to have a variety of flavors.

 Now what on Earth is zephyr?
 Unlike pastila that was created in Russia, zephyr is a French invention made of similar ingredients.
-It also consists of apple puree with addition of berries puree, egg whites and sugar.
+It also consists of apple puree with addition of berries puree, egg whites, and sugar.

-Since the amount of apple puree is less here, gelling agents are added too.
-The main difference is in preparation process.
-The mixture for pastila is spread out and left to dry, the sheets are then glued together and cut into pieces that’s why pastila usually comes in shape of logs.
-Zephyr mixture on the other side, is piped into molds and dried.
-Each mold is meant for half a piece of zephyr.
-So once the halves are dry, they are glued together to make one whole piece.
+Since the amount of apple puree is less in zephyr, gelling agents are added.
+The main difference between pastila and zephyr is in preparation process.
+The mixture for pastila is spread out and left to dry, the sheets are then glued together and cut into pieces.
+That’s why pastila usually comes in shape of logs (or a brick like in case of Belevsky pastila).

 Pin for later: